TomMalkin/AutoDocument/docs/file_storages.md

 {% raw %}

 # File Storages

 File Storages are a way to standardise the load and save locations of your sources, templates and outcomes in AutoDocument.
-A File Storage is added by the Admin in the Advanced Section of the dashboard.
+A File Storage is added by the Admin in the Advanced Section of the dashboard, and then used in Workflows.
 So far the options are Posix filesystems, Windows filesystems, S3 Object Store and SharePoint Libraries.

 ## Windows Filesystem